Chasing New Horizons: Background and reception

 Louisa Preston noted in a review for the Physics World that the book "reads like a novel", but also noted that it is biased in favor of Stern:

 What follows next however is the story of decades of disappointment and a real insight into how hard it is to get any space mission off the ground.
 Going into this part of the book, I thought I would be a bit bored – who really wants to read about funding wars and academic rivalries?
 Well, it turns out that I do.
 The narrative of this part of the story is incredibly emotive and almost exciting.
 Grinspoon portrays NASA’s Jet Propulsion Laboratory staff as the villains – trying to control and influence a project that was never theirs to begin with.
 His obviously biased view positions Stern as the hero – a veritable rebel fighting "the establishment".

-Despite of this, her review is positive, and she said that "book is really Grinspoon and Stern’s chance to pay homage to the thousands of people who played a part in making this mission a success."
+Despite this, her review is positive, and she said that "book is really Grinspoon and Stern’s chance to pay homage to the thousands of people who played a part in making this mission a success."

 Virgil Adumitroaie in a review for AIAA Journal was impressed how "The authors' passion for space exploration transpires equally in doom and gloom or elating situations and is only surpassed by their indestructible optimism."